4 Steps IT Project Transition Plan from One Vendor to Another

 article_img

 While choosing an IT service provider, you as a customer would expect to get the best bang for your buck for developing your product.
-However, the implementation doesn’t always go smoothly and you might consider changing your IT vendor.
+However, the implementation phase doesn’t always go smoothly and you might consider changing your IT vendor.

-Step One: Current state analysis
+Step One: Current State Analysis

 Assessment of the current vendor

 List everything you don’t like about your current vendor.
-For instance, missed deadlines, poor feature implementation, overpricing during development, inexperienced developers, inconvenient and slow communication process, etc. Make sure you know the exact reason why you want to change your software development provider.
+For instance, missed deadlines, poor feature implementation, overpricing during development, inexperienced developers, an inconvenient and slow communication process, etc. Make sure you know the exact reason why you want to change your provider.
 This will help you better understand your demands from another supplier and the nuances you want to avoid.

 Risks associated with switching vendors